-- Restructuring costs and transaction and integration expenses Management believes it is appropriate to adjust for restructuring costs and transaction and integration expenses when they relate to a specific significant program with a defined set of activities and costs that are not expected to continue beyond a defined period of time, or significant acquisition-related transaction expenses.
-We believe the adjustment is necessary to present how the Company is performing, both now and in the future when the incurrence of these costs will have concluded. - Gains and losses on disposals of operations Adjustment to remove the gain or loss resulting from disposed operations. - Pension settlement and curtailment gains and losses Adjustment to remove significant pension settlement and curtailment gains and losses to better present how the Company is performing. - Abandonment of long-lived asset Adjustment to remove the depreciation expense resulting from internally-developed software that was abandoned prior to being placed into service. - Provisions for significant litigation We will include provisions for litigation matters which we believe are not representative of our core business operations.
-These amounts are presented net of insurance and other recovery receivables. - Tax effect of statutory rate changes Relates to the incremental tax expense or benefit from significant statutory income tax rate changes enacted in material jurisdictions in which we operate. - Tax effect of the CARES Act Relates to the incremental tax expense impact, primarily from the Base Erosion and Anti-Abuse Tax ('BEAT'), generated from electing certain income tax provisions of the CARES Act. - Tax effects of internal reorganization Relates to the U.S. income tax expense resulting from the completion of internal reorganizations of the ownership of certain businesses that reduced the investments held by our U.S.-controlled subsidiaries.
+- Restructuring costs and transaction and integration, net Management believes it is appropriate to adjust for restructuring costs and transaction and integration, net when they relate to a specific significant program with a defined set of activities and costs that are not expected to continue beyond a defined period of time, or significant acquisition-related transaction expenses.
+We believe the adjustment is necessary to present how the Company is performing, both now and in the future when the incurrence of these costs will have concluded.
+Transaction and integration, net in 2021 includes the income receipt related to the termination of the proposed Aon transaction. - Gains and losses on disposals of operations Adjustment to remove the gain or loss resulting from disposed operations. - Pension settlement and curtailment gains and losses Adjustment to remove significant pension settlement and curtailment gains and losses to better present how the Company is performing. - Abandonment of long-lived asset Adjustment to remove the depreciation expense resulting from internally-developed software that was abandoned prior to being placed into service. - Provisions for significant litigation We will include provisions for litigation matters which we believe are not representative of our core business operations.
+These amounts are presented net of insurance and other recovery receivables.

+- Tax effect of statutory rate changes Relates to the incremental tax expense or benefit from significant statutory income tax rate changes enacted in material jurisdictions in which we operate. - Tax effect of the CARES Act Relates to the incremental tax expense impact, primarily from the Base Erosion and Anti-Abuse Tax ('BEAT'), generated from electing certain income tax provisions of the CARES Act. - Tax effects of internal reorganization Relates to the U.S. income tax expense resulting from the completion of internal reorganizations of the ownership of certain businesses that reduced the investments held by our U.S.-controlled subsidiaries.